codingteam/emulsion/README.md

 `bindUri` designates the URI the web server will listen locally (which may or may not be the same as the `externalUriBase`).

 The content identifiers in question are generated from the database ones using the [hashids.net][hashids.net] library, `hashIdSalt` is used in generation.
 This should complicate guessing of content ids for any external party not reading the chat directly.

+If the `fileCache.directory` option is not set, then the content proxy will only generate redirects to corresponding t.me URIs.
+Otherwise, it will store the downloaded files (that fit the cache) in a cache on disk; the items not fitting into the cache will be proxied to clients.

 ### Recommended Network Configuration